mikesmallhelp/wacat/README.md

   --wait=<value>                             A wait in milliseconds to wait a page load

 DESCRIPTION
-  Test any web application, for example: wacat test http://localhost:3000
+  Test any web application.
+Version 1.5.0.

 EXAMPLES
   $ wacat test http://localhost:3000